awemorris/suika3/README.md

 </div>

-A next-generation cross-platform visual novel engine designed for the 2030s and beyond, empowering creators to build a sustainable future for the visual novel industry.
+A next-generation cross-platform visual novel engine designed for the 2030s and beyond, empowering creators to build a sustainable future for visual novels.

 ---